The Dodunski-Schimanski Family

 “It was dark when I finished the milking and Reg was still cutting hay.
 I still had to feed the pigs.
 The pigsty was up on the hill away from the cowshed and I couldn’t walk up that hill—I was so tired… Cows, hay, I'd had enough.”

-“When that paddock was done the workers would move to the next farm or whoever had hay cut ready, so the farmers all helped one another.
+“When that paddock was done, the workers would move to the next farm or whoever had hay cut ready, so the farmers helped one another.

-Thelma helped Reginald again a few years later when he had a farm in Rahotu on the coastal side of Mount Taranaki (then Mount Egmont).
+Thelma helped Reginald again a few years later when he had a farm in Rahotu on the coastal side of Mount Taranaki.
 By then he had two children and promised Thelma there would be no hay-making.
 She helped him on the farm and milked the cows until again she decided to leave.

 …taking guests a cup of tea and a piece of bread and butter at 7 o’clock in the morning was a pleasure compared to being in the milking shed at five.